 During her time with LA Opera, appearances included Barbarina in Le nozze di Figaro, Papagena in Die Zauberflöte, Annina in La Traviata, Gossip 2 in the Grammy Award-winning recording of The Ghosts of Versailles (all with maestro James Conlon), and in concert as a featured soloist with bass-baritone Erwin Schrott.
 Ms. Becerra enjoys a long relationship with the Glimmerglass Festival where in 2017 she returned as a guest artist to portray Laurey in Oklahoma! receiving praise for her “silken soprano” and “lilting radiance”.
 This followed her two summers in their young artist program where she portrayed Musetta in La bohème (“a scene-stealing minx with a glorious soprano voice”), and Pamina in their Young Artist Performance of The Magic Flute.

 Ms. Becerra’s professional debut came in 2014 at Fort Worth Opera in the world premiere of With Blood, With Ink.
 She “brought a full, beautifully focused soprano and passionate theatrical intensity to Young Juana” (Wall Street Journal) and her “sunny, youthfully appealing soprano created an irresistible characterization” (Opera News).
 Shortly following her debut, Ms. Becerra received her master’s degree from The Boston Conservatory, which recently invited her as a featured alumna to perform at their 150th Anniversary Gala at Symphony Hall.

-Ms. Becerra received her bachelor’s degree in Vocal Performance from Texas Christian University where she was the recipient of the distinguished Nordan Fine Arts Award.
-She is a proud graduate of the Fort Worth Academy of Fine Arts.
+Other training programs include the Wolf Trap Opera Company, Des Moines Metro Opera, and Seagle Music Colony.
+She received her bachelor’s degree from Texas Christian University in her hometown of Fort Worth, TX and is a proud graduate of the Fort Worth Academy of Fine Arts.